djmjs/Agent-Tool-Orchestration/README.md

 6.  **Access the UI**:
     Open your browser to [http://127.0.0.1:8000](http://127.0.0.1:8000).
     # what is the crucial aspect of embodied intelligence tasks is?

+    next think there will be a general ai agent will get the question and decied whihc tool to use.
+After getting a response from the tool, it will rank the quality of the reponse.
+If the response is not accaptable it will go to the second and third preffered tool.
+All the responds will be compared and the main agent will choose which one is a better answer based on the question and save it in the context window for Short time memory, and give it as the response.